 There are always interesting projects and discussions going on within the Pirate Party.
 The more good people we have working with us, the better our decisions and discussions become.
 You can contact us, show up at our meetings or even organise a meeting through your own initiative.
 Our email is email@example.com and we can be reached by phone at +354 564 2000.

 To register as an Icelandic Pirate, visit the registration page and provide your name, address and participation preferences.
 In order to vote in our web based voting system, you must also register at x.piratar.is using the IceKey if one is available to you as a resident of Iceland.

 Meetings for New Recruits

-Introductory meetings are held on a regular basis.
+Introductory meetings are held first Monday of every month.
 These meetings provide an excellent opportunity to meet other Pirates and learn about the Pirate Party.
 If you look up “Píratar” in a search engine, you will find a long list of discussion groups, including the English speaking Pirate Party Iceland chat group.
 Most of the internet discussion groups are on Facebook.

 Local Pirate Chapters

 There are regional Pirate groups all over Iceland.
 Go to this web page to find a local Pirate party chapter near your municipality.

 We want your money!
 Just kidding.
 But seriously, if you want to make a donation to support the good work of the Icelandic Pirate Party, you can easily transfer a sum of your choosing to our bank account: 1161-26-4612 (ssn. for transaction: 461212-0690).

 Out International team will gladly answer all your questions about the Pirate Party and how to meet Pirates in Iceland.
 Contact them via e-mail: firstname.lastname@example.org